Master of Science –Credits: 34-35 (program code: 0330)

-- Minimum 3.00 GPA in a baccalaureate verified with official transcripts from an accredited institution (Students who are currently Board of Certification certified athletic trainers will be given strong consideration if they have attained a minimum of a 2.50 GPA)
+- Minimum 3.00 GPA in a baccalaureate degree verified with official transcripts from an accredited institution (students who are currently Board of Certification certified athletic trainers will be given strong consideration if they have attained a minimum of a 2.50 GPA)

-· Two letters of recommendation.
-References should to speak to your clinical and academic abilities.
+- Two letters of recommendation.
+References should speak to your clinical and academic abilities.

 Additional program requirements: